-Join Kevin Skoglund for an in-depth discussion in this video Goodbye, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Goodbye, part of Programming Foundations: Web Security.

 - I would like to thank you for taking…Foundations of Programming: Web Security with me.…We've covered a lot of ground in this course.…Security's a very deep topic,…but my hope is that you now…have a core of knowledge on which you can build.…The details of implementing security measures…will depend on the architecture, hardware,…and software choices in your organization,…but the general security principles we have learned…are, in fact, general.…They can be applied to any platform…or any technology.…Even ones that haven't been invented yet.…So, if in doubt, let those general principles guide you.…